-- Participate and attend faculty meetings and committees.
+- Participate and attend workshops, conferences, and other trainings.

 - Contact and communication with students, faculty/staff, and parents on a regular basis.
-Contact and communication consists of face-to-face discussions, e-mail, phone calls, letters, report cards, and memos.
+Contact and communication consists of face-to-face discussions, e-mail, phone calls, letters, and memos.

 - Support the St. Luke’s School mission, values, institutional goals, and educational philosophy.
 Understanding and commitment to the community standards of compassion, dignity, excellence, honesty, and respect.